winniewcyu/gobang_easy/README.md

 game interface:

+[ ] Chatbox: // I have translate to js, but not sure if it works

 [ ] Registrat: // TODO: Check if username already exist

-[x] Login

-[x] Home

 [ ] server: // TODO: link with db @Ivan

-[ ] NewGame: change to functional programming instead of class

-[ ] NewGamePublic: change to functional programming instead of class, and link to GameUI

-[ ] NewGamePrivate: change to functional programming instead of class, the ui of inviting friend should be just a button that raise alert on online friend interface with the roomID, join room require input: placeholder: Enter Room ID, and link to GameUI

-[ ] GameUI: most disastrous shit to be complete // TODO: chatbox element to be complete
+[ ] GameUI: chatbox yet to be confirmed, control need to fetch many game info, also require roomID conditioning

-[ ] GameRecord: change to functional programming instead of class, and changing hard code to really functioning codes
+[ ] GameRecord: changing hard code to really functioning codes

-[x] AdminHome

 [ ] AdminCRUD: change to functional programming instead of class, connect to db

+[x] Login, Home, NewGame, AdminHome, NewGamePublic, NewGamePrivate

 >tick the box if you have finished tasks above, thanks for effective contributing